Copperhead (DC Comics): Jane Doe

 A female Copperhead using the alias Jane Doe makes her debut sometime after the death of her predecessor.
-This version of the character resembles the incarnation seen in Batman: Arkham Origins; DC Chief Creative Officer Geoff Johns said that this new incarnation would appear as a villain in the New 52 after the game's release.
+This version of the character resembles the incarnation seen in Batman: Arkham Origins; DC creative officer Geoff Johns said that this new incarnation would appear as a villain in the New 52 after the game's release.
 It was adapted for comics in November 2016, three years after the game's release.
 This Copperhead is described as a deadly hitwoman and one of the two most toxic individuals on the planet (the other being Cheshire).

-This Copperhead is a South American crime boss in Central City as well as a former mercenary who has fought Batman and the Flash.
+This Copperhead is a South American crime boss in Central City and a former mercenary who has fought Batman and the Flash.
 Two-Face placed a large bounty on Batman's head that many super-villains and mercenaries intended to collect, including Copperhead.
 Alongside several other villains, Copperhead tracked down Batman to an active train.
 Climbing on board, Copperhead attempted to kill Batman, but he was able to escape by jumping into a flowing stream.
 After a brief stint of assassinations and other mercenary jobs, Copperhead was called up to lead her families' crime business in Central City.
 After a mysterious rival boss started muscling in on her territory, she decided to hire several mercenaries to enforce her rule, including Shrapnel, Black Spider, and the Trigger Twins.
 However, they were all arrested by the Flash, which prompted Copperhead to open negotiations with the mysterious crime lord, whom she discovered was Captain Cold of the Rogues, to find a way to defeat the Flash.
 Copperhead followed Cold's plan to eliminate the Flash, but Cold turned on her when he planted a cold bomb in a weapons delivery.
 The Flash was able to save her after he apprehended Cold, but without any evidence of her involvement, she was allowed to walk free.

 Unknown

 An unidentified Copperhead takes part in a scheme organized by Helena Bertinelli's mother Fenice and is arrested by the Birds of Prey.

-He later appears as one of many villains that Batman and Catwoman defeat when he takes the latter on a typical night of his job.
-This version appears to be inhuman, with copper skin and non-snake-like qualities, such as teeth.
-They are later shown as one of the many villains in Batman's Rogues Gallery who were beaten down by Bane in his attempt to reach Batman in Arkham.
+He later appears as one of many villains who Batman and Catwoman defeat when he takes the latter on a typical night of his job.
+Copperhead is later shown as one of the many villains who are beaten down by Bane in his attempt to reach Batman in Arkham Asylum.